What's Coming to Netflix in July 2020 - What's on Netflix

 - Vis a vis: El Oasis (Locked Up) (Season 1) N – Spanish prison drama.

 What are you looking forward to watching on Netflix in July?
 Let us know in the comments.
 Also, looking ahead?
-We’ve begun cataloging the August 2020 Originals here.
+We’ve begun cataloging the August 2020 Originals here we also know of three other titles lined up for August including: